Daves Barker man skirt

 Skirts

 How about a skirt?
-Could a man wear a skirted garment, other than a kilt, without loosing his manly identity?
+Could a man wear a skirted garment, other than a kilt, without losing his manly identity?

 It does not make sense, should a kilt be the only manly alternative to trousers, should it?
 Also, it shouldn't make sense, should all men, wanting a break from jeans and shorts, embrace the kilt.
 They don't.
-Or they do not just want the kilt but also the added variety to obtain by a skirt.
+Some men consider the traditional kilt too much connected with Scottish culture.
+They'll simply wear another skirted garment.

 History